aurelio-amerio/NNhealpix/docs/tutorial.rst

 validation sets.
 MINST is a set of 28×28 grayscale images representing handwritten digits, and it is a widely-used database for classification problems in Machine Learning.
-The MNIST dataset is available in tensorflow.keras, so we simply load it:
+The MNIST dataset is available in Keras, so we simply load it:

 .. code:: ipython3